Visit our Equine Citizens

-If you're the independent type or short on time and just want to visit one farm, doing it on your own is a perfectly acceptable and enjoyable option.
-A number of farms- from Thoroughbred showplaces to smaller farms specializing in a range of other horse breeds- welcome individual tourists, families and other small groups.
+If you're the independent type--or if you’re short on time and just want to visit one farm—doing it on your own is a perfectly acceptable and enjoyable option.
+A number of farms, from Thoroughbred showplaces to smaller operations specializing in a range of other horse breeds, welcome individual tourists, families and other small groups.
 Policies vary from farm to farm, but usually there's no great trick to getting in.
 Just follow the first commandment of horse farm sightseeing:

 Thou shalt make arrangements in advance.

-While it can be said with absolute surety that no farm in the Bluegrass welcomes unexpected guests, other visitor policies will vary from farm to farm.
-Some farms allow visitors only on certain days or limit tours at certain times of year such as breeding season (February through mid-July), Kentucky Derby time, during the horse sales, or during race meets.
-Some horses may not be on view to visitors, so if you're hoping to see a particular horse, inquire about its status in advance.
+Visitor policies will vary from farm to farm, but none welcome unexpected guests.
+Some farms allow visitors only on certain days or limit tours at certain times of year, such as breeding season (February through mid-July), Kentucky Derby time, during the horse sales, or during race meets.
+Some horses may not be on view to visitors, so if you're hoping to see a particular horse, be sure to ask about him or her in advance.

 Horse Country, Inc.

 Not sure which farm to visit?
-The Horse Capital of the World is most famous for its Thoroughbreds.
-It is common for Kentucky Derby winners to “retire” to Bluegrass farms to begin their second career in the breeding shed.
+The Horse Capital of the World is most famous for our Thoroughbreds, so that’s always a great place to start.
+It’s common for Kentucky Derby winners to retire to Bluegrass farms to begin their second career in the breeding shed.
 The following farms are excellent choices if you’d like to see just one or several of these living legends, and all of them use visithorsecountry.com as their online booking portal.
-Note that schedules may change during Derby Week; if you are traveling in May, be sure to make your arrangements well in advance.
+Note that schedules may change during Derby Week, so if you’re traveling in May, be sure to make your arrangements well in advance.

-Coolmore America's Ashford Stud, near Versailles,is home to 2018 Trip Crown winner Justify, 2015 Triple Crown winner American Pharoah, 2000 Derby winner Fusaichi Pegasus, as well as 1995 Derby winner Thunder Gulch.
-Many of Ashford Stud's magnificent stallions travel to the Southern hemisphere after the Kentucky breeding season ends, so they may not be at home July through January.
+Located near Versailles, Ashford Stud is home to 2018 Triple Crown winner Justify, 2015 Triple Crown winner American Pharoah and 2000 Derby winner Fusaichi Pegasus.
+Many of Ashford Stud's impressive stallions travel to the southern hemisphere after the Kentucky breeding season ends, so they may not be at home July through January.

-WinStar Farm encompasses about 2,700 acres of majestic Bluegrass landscape, with divisions for stallions, broodmares, foals and yearlings as well as a racing stable.
-A top force in the Thoroughbred industry, WinStar bred the 2010 Kentucky Derby winner Super Saver, who stands at stud here.
-Tours meet at the state-of-the-art stallion barn and include the breeding shed.
-Book a tour at Winstar through Horse Country, Inc.
+This farm covers about 2,700 acres of rolling Bluegrass landscape, with divisions for stallions, broodmares, foals and yearlings as well as a racing stable.
+A top force in the Thoroughbred industry, WinStar bred the 2010 Kentucky Derby winner Super Saver, who stands at stud there.
+Tours meet at WinStar’s state-of-the-art stallion barn and include the breeding shed.

-Godolphin at Jonabell Farm, home of the Darley stallions in America, is where you will find 2016 Derby winner Nyquist, 2011 Derby winner Animal Kingdom and 2007 Derby winner Street Sense.
-Learn about the global scope of His Highness Sheikh Mohammed bin Rashid Al Maktoum’s international breeding and racing operations.
-The ninety minute tour begins inside the farm office.
+Home of the Darley stallions in America, this is where you’ll find 2016 Derby winner Nyquist, 2011 Derby winner Animal Kingdom and 2007 Derby winner Street Sense.
+The ninety-minute tour begins inside the farm office.
 You’ll head outside for a stallion viewing, visit the breeding shed, and hop on a shuttle for a drive through the rest of the farm and a chance to get up close to broodmares, foals, and weanlings.
+You’ll also learn about the global scope of His Highness Sheikh Mohammed bin Rashid Al Maktoum’s international breeding and racing operations.

-Taylor Made Farm.
 Taylor Made Farm was created in 1976 to provide care for mares shipped to central Kentucky to be bred to stallions standing here.
-The farm, which began as 120 acres, has expanded its scope and its acreage.
-Now over 1,000 acres, it is one of the leading sales agencies in the world.
-In 1999, three Taylor Made graduates won races at the Breeders’ Cup--a feat unparalleled in racing history.
-Northern Afleet is among the top stallions in residence (2014 Derby winner California Chrome made this farm his home until December of 2019).
-They offer a variety of tour experiences.
+The farm, which began as 120 acres, has seriously expanded its scope and its acreage since then—and now covering over 1,000 acres, it is one of the leading sales agencies in the world.
+In 1999, three Taylor Made graduates won races at the Breeders’ Cup—a feat unparalleled in racing history.
+2014 Derby winner California Chrome made this farm his home until December of 2019, and legendary stallion Unbridled’s Song is buried here.
+Taylor Made offers a variety of tour experiences through Horse Country.

-Claiborne Farm, north of Lexington near Paris, has a strong and unbroken influence on the Thoroughbred industry.
+North of Lexington near Paris, Claiborne Farm has a strong and unbroken influence on the Thoroughbred industry.
 Owned by the Hancock family, Claiborne has been a leading Thoroughbred farm for generations.
 2013 Derby winner Orb resides here.
-Hop on an electric shuttle for a behind-the-scenes tour that includes the simple tombstone that marks the grave of the great Secretariat, 1973 Triple Crown winner (and considered by many to be the greatest race horse of all time).
+Hop on an electric shuttle for a behind-the-scenes tour that includes the simple tombstone that marks the grave of the great Secretariat, winner of the 1973 Triple Crown, and considered by many to be the greatest racehorse of all time.
 Tours are offered seven days a week.

 While the following Thoroughbred farms may not have a living Kentucky Derby winner, they have their own unique history as well as lavish barns and landscaping.
 Call Normandy and Sun Valley direct; tours of the others must be purchased at www.visithorsecountry.com.

-Three Chimneys Farm, located on Old Frankfort Pike in Woodford County, west of Lexington, has everything you'd expect to see on one of the world's finest horse farms, and many of the super stars of the Thoroughbred world!
-Three Chimneys offers tours of their stallion complex year round.
-This behind-the-scenes experience includes the history and evolution of the farm and its influence.
+Located on Old Frankfort Pike in Woodford County, west of Lexington, Three Chimneys has everything you'd expect to see on one of the world's finest horse farms, and many of the superstars of the Thoroughbred world, including 2017 Horse of the Year, Gun Runner.
+Three Chimneys offers tours of their stallion complex year-round.
+This behind-the-scenes experience includes the history and evolution of the farm and its influence on the Thoroughbred industry.

-Lane’s End Farm.
 This beautiful farm has been compared to a national park.
+Legendary racehorse and sire A.P.
+Indy spent most of his life here, and the farm features a statue of him.
 Guests can tour the stallion division of the farm and learn the ins and outs of an elite Thoroughbred breeding operation.
 Tours are usually on Fridays.
-Elizabeth II, Queen of England, is fond of this farm; she’s been an overnight guest on more than one occasion!
+Elizabeth II, Queen of England, is fond of this farm; she’s been an overnight guest on more than one occasion.

 Normandy Farm on Paris Pike is famous for its unusual L-shaped barn commissioned in 1933 by then-owner Joseph Widener.
-The barn features a clock tower and its roof, gables, cupolas and dormers are adorned with ceramic cats and other animals.
-The farm also includes an interesting cemetery, in which a life-size bronze statue of Thoroughbred champion Fair Play overlooks the graves of Fair Play and Mahubah, sire and dam of Man o' War.
+The barn features a clock tower and its roof, gables, cupolas and dormers are decorated with ceramic cats and other animals.
+The farm also includes a cemetery featuring life-size bronze statue of Thoroughbred champion Fair Play overlooking the graves of Fair Play and Mahubah, sire and dam of Man o' War.
 Tours by appointment April through October, Monday through Friday.
-Call this farm directly at (859) 294-9595.
+To book, call the farm directly at (859) 294-9595.

-Sun Valley Farm is a family owned and operated Thoroughbred nursery on 200 acres.
-An intimate and hands on tour allows visitors to get close to many mares and foals.
+Sun Valley is a family-owned and operated Thoroughbred nursery on 200 acres.
+An intimate and hands-on tour allows visitors to get close to mares and foals.
 The farm residence, built in 1831, has connections with the famous Pepper family who began the bourbon distillery across the road, which is now Woodford Reserve.
 Two tours are given daily.
-If you have at least 4 in you party, ask about a special Twilight Tour.
+If you have at least four in your party, ask about a special Twilight Tour.
 566 New Cut Road in Versailles.
 Book direct: (859) 533-5377

-Megson Farms specialize in the unique breeding of Jockey Club registered white Thoroughbreds.
-Reserve your spot in any of their unique experiences held on their farm from getting up close and personal with their mares, foals and yearlings to workshops of all kinds.
-Tours are given by appointment only, to schedule visit their website www.megsonfarms.com.
+This farm specializes in the breeding of unique, Jockey-Club-registered white Thoroughbreds.
+Reserve your spot in any of the experiences held on their farm, from getting up close and personal with their mares, foals and yearlings to workshops of all kinds.
+Tours are given by appointment only.
+To schedule, visit www.megsonfarms.com.